elf4j/elf4j-api/README.md

 - Nothing will be logging out (no-op) unless an external ELF4J logging provider is discovered at application deploy time.
 The only/default implementation shipped with the ELF4J facade itself is the no-op provider.

-At most one in-effect logging provider:
+Only one in-effect logging provider:

 - An API user can select or change to use [any ELF4J service provider](https://github.com/elf4j/elf4j-api#available-logging-service-providers-of-the-elf4j-spi) at deploy time, without code change.
-- The default and recommended setup is to ensure that only the one desired logging provider JAR is present in the classpath at deploy time, or, no provider JAR if no-op is desired.
-With such zero-or-one-provider setup, nothing further is needed for the ELF4J API to work.
+- The default and recommended setup is to ensure that only the one desired logging provider JAR is present in the classpath at deploy time, or, no external provider JAR if no-op is desired.
+In this case, nothing further is needed for the ELF4J API to work.
-- If multiple provider JARs are present, the Java system property `elf4j.logger.factory.fqcn` has to be used to select the desired provider. e.g.
+- If multiple external provider JARs are present, however, then the system property `elf4j.logger.factory.fqcn` has to be used to select the desired provider. e.g.
   ```
   java -jar MyApplication.jar -Delf4j.logger.factory.fqcn="elf4j.log4j.Log4jLoggerFactory"
   ```